danfuzz/samizdat/doc/library-guide/Generic.md

 #### `makeUnitypeGeneric(name, minArgs, maxArgs?) <> generic`

-Like `makeRegularGeneric` except that the resulting generic requires that all arguments passed to it in any given call must all be the same type.
-A non-conforming call is an error that terminates the runtime.
+Like `makeRegularGeneric` except that the resulting generic requires that all arguments passed to it in any given call must all have the type (that is, be the type or a subtype) of the type to which the found function is bound.
+A non-conforming call is an error (terminating the runtime).

+For example, let's say a generic function `foo()` of two arguments has a binding for type `DerivedData`.
+Calling it as `foo(@x, @y)` is valid and will find that binding.
+Calling it as `foo(@x, 5)` will fail, though, because the `DerivedData` binding will be found (based on the first argument, which is always the one used for the lookup), but `5` will not pass the test `hasType(5, DerivedData)`.

-This is the kind of generic used for functions such as `totEq` and `cat`.
+**Note:** This is the kind of generic used for functions such as `totEq` and `cat`.

 <br><br>